Quetta District: History

 The ancient name of Quetta was Shalkot, a term by which it is still known among the people of the country.
 The district was held in turns by the Ghaznavids, Ghurids, and Mongols, and towards the end of the fifteenth century was conferred by the ruler of Herat on Shah Beg Arghun, who, however, had shortly to give way before the rising power of the Mughals.
 The Ain-i-Akbari mentions both Shal and Pishin as supplying military service and revenue to Akbar, however these areas passed with Kandahar to the Safavids.
-On the rise of the Khilji power in Kandahar at the beginning of the eighteenth century, simultaneously with that of the Baloch in Kalat, Quetta and Pishin became the battle-ground between Afghan and Baloch, Ahmad Shah Durrani finally handed Quetta over to the Khan of Kalat Nasir I for helping him against Persians in 1751, against the Marathas in Third Battle of Panipat (1761) and against the Sikhs in 1765.
+On the rise of the Khilji power in Kandahar at the beginning of the eighteenth century, simultaneously with that of the Baloch in Kalat, Quetta and Pishin became i to the hand of British with the treaty of durand.

 British Era

 During the 19th century Quetta (Shalkot) was captured by the British troops during the Second Anglo-Afghan War of 1879.

 On the advance of the British Army of the Indus in 1839, Captain Bean was appointed the first Political Agent in Shalkot, and the country was managed by him on behalf of Shah Shuja-ul-mulk.
 After Sir Robert Sandeman's mission to Kalat in 1876, the Quetta Fort was occupied by his escort and the country was managed on behalf of the Khan of Kalat up to 1883, when it was leased to the British Government for an annual rent of Rs.
 25,000 through a treaty between Khan and the British Empire.
 It was formed, with Pishin and Shorarud, into a single administrative charge in 1883.
 Up to 1888 Old Chaman was the most advanced post on the frontier; but, on the extension of the railroad across the Khwaja Amran, the terminus was fixed at its present site, 7 mi from that place.
-The boundary with Afghanistan was finally demarcated in 1895–6.
+The boundary with Afghanistan was finally demarcated in 1895–1896.

-The city area of Shalkot was inhabited by the Kasi tribe and the surroundings were occupied by Bazai Tribe with few other nomads including the tribes of Sulaimankhail, Kharoti, Nasar, and Baitanai.
+The city area of Shalkot was inhabited by the Kasi tribe and the surroundings were occupied by the Bazai tribe with a few other nomads including the tribes of Sulaimankhail, Kharoti, Nasar, and Baitanai.
 Being on the outskirts of Kandahar, it was not much developed.
 With the arrival of British troops, doors of development were opened.
-Very soon people saw roads, trains and schools in the area.
+Very soon, people saw roads, trains and schools in the area.

 Administrative divisions

-Subdivisions

 In 1975, Quetta and Pishin were made separate districts.
-Quetta District today consists of two towns, and one sub-tehsil.
-District Quetta was declared as City District in 2001 having two tehsils and one sub-tehsil with total 67 Union councils.
+Quetta District today consists of two towns and one sub-tehsil.
+Quetta District was designated as a City District in 2001, having two tehsils and one sub-tehsil with a total of 67 union councils.